Tens of thousands of self-employed drivers could be put out of work by Transport for London's...

 28. Can I claim compensation for the pain and emotional suffering?

-To some extent, yes, though the levels of compensation are nothing like the figures that are sometimes talked about in high-profile cases in America.
+To some extent, yes, though the levels of compensation are nothing like the figures that are sometimes talked about in high-profile cases in the US.
 Compensation for pain and suffering is included in the 'general damages' you might claim.

 29. Can I claim compensation for my legal expenses?